TorGuard Review 2025: Does It Provide Security and Speed?

 Is TorGuard VPN free?

-TorGuard VPN is not free, but it does provide a seven-day free trial or money-back guarantee.
+TorGuard VPN isn't free, but it does provide a seven-day free trial and a money-back guarantee.

 Is TorGuard a good VPN for torrenting?

-TorGuard is particularly well-suited for torrenting, as it offers fast speeds and dedicated P2P servers.
+TorGuard is particularly well-suited for torrenting, as it offers dedicated P2P servers.

 TorGuard vs. ExpressVPN: Which is better?